idec-teams/2023_Evolution_Suisse/docs/project/results.md

 <figure markdown>
 ![Figure9](Result_figures/Figure_9.png)
-<figcaption>Prediction of AvrptoB-CERK1 binding complex from AlphaFold-Multimer and Colabfold. </figcaption>
+<figcaption>Figure 9.
+Prediction of AvrptoB-CERK1 binding complex from AlphaFold-Multimer and Colabfold. </figcaption>
 </figure>

 Looking at the 3D structure, we first found residues in the two proteins that interacted with each other, i.e., were at an acceptable distance from each other or had physio-chemical properties facilitating interactions, such as opposing polarities.
 Then, within the binding interface, we found residues in CERK1 that interacted with particularly many residues in AvrPtoB.
 If we could mutate these residues, they might severely affect the stability of the interaction complex, without causing a big change to CERK1 itself.
 We made sure to avoid functionally important regions of CERK1, as to keep its immune function intact.
 Lastly, to make sure given mutations do not completely destabilise the global CERK1 structure, we used an additional AI tool called Protein MPNN.
 This multipronged approach resulted in the following seven mutations: L462S, R474E, F480K, M483R, V488K, V515M, and F525T.